Weight Conversion Guide: From Kilograms to Pounds

 - When a number really matters (for example, shipping cost), double-check it by converting back.

-For health decisions or medication dosing you should always follow the advice of a doctor or pharmacist.
-This tool is designed for general information and everyday use, not for emergency or clinical calculations.
+For health decisions or medication dosing always follow the advice of a doctor or pharmacist.
+This tool is designed for general information and everyday use, not for clinical calculations.

 Weight Converter – Frequently Asked Questions

 Use the reverse formula: kilograms = pounds ÷ 2.20462.
-In the tool, set “From” to pounds and “To” to kilograms for an instant result.
+Set "From" to Pounds and "To" to Kilograms for an instant result.

 This converter works with milligrams, grams, kilograms, metric tons, ounces, pounds, stones and US tons.
 When you enter a value, the "All Unit Conversions" section shows the equivalent weight in every supported unit.

-5. Can I use this tool to convert baby or body weight charts?
+Can I use this tool for baby or body weight charts?

 One stone is exactly 14 pounds, which equals 6.35029 kilograms.
 The "stone" unit is mainly used in the UK and Ireland for body weight.

 Yes.
 The page is fully mobile-responsive.
-The layout adapts to smaller screens and the navigation menu turns into a simple hamburger menu so you can use the calculator comfortably on any device.
+The layout adapts to smaller screens so you can use the calculator comfortably on any device.

 Yes.
 Every conversion you make is stored in the history area.
 You can export this list as a TXT file or as a CSV file that opens in Excel or Google Sheets for further analysis.